Pumpkin Dump Cake

 Related Fall Dessert Recipes: Sweet Potato Pecan Pie and Pumpkin Cake

-Variations and Additions
+Variations

-Spice Cake Mix - This is basically a yellow cake mix with spices already included.
+Spice Cake Mix – This is a yellow cake mix with spices already included.
 Using it will amp up the fall flavors even more.

 Nuts – Aside from pecans, some macadamia, walnuts, or almond nuts would be lovely with this pumpkin pie dump cake.
 Try using pumpkin seeds instead to keep it nut-free but still have crunchy bits.
 And for a super crunchy version, try adding some toffee bits.